 Bananas are also well known for their quick energy boosting properties.
 It is these properties that make bananas the number one fruit of choice for many athletes.
 With babies developing rapidly in their first year of life, banana baby food will help provide them with some of their energy demands.

 Bananas are naturally sweet because they contain the natural sugars sucrose, glucose and fructose.
 You can use bananas in a lot of different ways to make banana baby food at home.

 They can be mashed or pureed, or you can serve them as finger food or even use them for making a savory dish of the tropics for your little one.
-You can easily combine banana with a variety of different foods such blueberries, avocado and even chicken for a quick and easy nutritious meal.
+You can easily combine banana with a variety of different foods such as blueberries, avocado and even chicken for a quick and easy nutritious meal.

 When Can Banana Baby Food Be Introduced?